agenteo/enricoteottidotcom/1-facilitation.md

 					<h3>Tackling a wicked problem</h3>
 				</header>
 				<p>Wicked problems keep coming back if you apply a regular problem solving technique.</p>
-				<p>I don't have the solution--nobody does--<strong>what I can do is facilitate group conversations to start shifting patterns</strong>.</p>
+				<p>I don't have the solution--nobody does--<strong>what I can do is facilitate group conversations to probe for patterns</strong>, help formulate an experiment to shift the perceived patterns and make sure you know how to radiate or dampen your experiment.</p>
 				<ul class="actions">
 					<li>{% include get-in-touch.html %}</li>
 				</ul>